jmasaviru/Eat-da-Burger/README.md

-# Eat-da-Burger
+# Burger House
-A restaurant application that allows the user to input names of burgers and "devour" those burgers at the click of a button.
+[Burger House](https://burgerh0use.herokuapp.com/) is restaurant application that allows the user to input names of burgers and "devour" those burgers at the click of a button.
 The user can also "re-devour" those burgers or input and "devour" new ones.
 ![Burger House Screenshot](/public/assets/images/screenshot0.png)

 ## Table of Contents